Slavery and Human Trafficking Statement

 1. Company’s structure and business

-The AXA Group provides insurance and asset management solutions around the world and operates four business segments: Lite & Savings, Property & Casualty, Asset Management and Banking.
-The Company belongs to the Property and Casualty segment and it is the AXA Group entity specializing in Property & Casualty, Marine, Aviation and Space insurance solutions for large multinationals.
-The Company is headquartered in Paris but employees 1,500 people, based in 16 international offices, serving corporate clients, wherever they are in the world, offering protection, prevention, and innovative solutions and services.
+The AXA Group provides insurance and asset management solutions around the world and operates four business segments: Life & Savings, Property & Casualty, Asset Management and Banking.
+The Company belongs to the Property and Casualty segment (which in September 2018 became the division of AXA known as AXA XL), specializing in Property & Casualty, Marine, Aviation and Space insurance solutions for large multinationals.
+The Company is headquartered in Paris but employs 1,300 people, based in 16 international offices, serving mainly corporate clients, wherever they are in the world, offering protection, prevention, and innovative solutions and services.

 2. Company’s supply chains